American Alliance of Museums: History

-Media & Technology Committee
+Media and Technology Committee

-Media & Technology (M&T) is a Professional Network of the American Alliance of Museums (AAM), a museums organization in the United States.
+Media and Technology (M&T) is a Professional Network of the American Alliance of Museums (AAM).
 The M&T Network is the AAM link between museums and media technologies.
 It identifies, examines, and advocates appropriate uses of media technologies in helping museums meet the needs of their public.
 Membership is limited to institutions or individuals that are members of AAM.